Turning resilient low-carbon ideas into strategies and finance-ready projects

-The City Climate Finance Gap Fund (Gap Fund) helps cities in developing and emerging countries realize their climate ambitions, turning low-carbon, climate-resilient ideas into strategies and finance-ready projects.
+The Gap Fund helps cities in developing and emerging countries realize their climate ambitions, turning low-carbon, climate-resilient ideas into strategies and finance-ready projects.

 Implemented by the World Bank and European Investment Bank, the City Climate Finance Gap Fund aims to help bridge the urban financing gap to achieve low carbon, climate resilient urbanization pathways.

-At the same time, as many cities and local governments take steps to become low-carbon and climate-resilient, they face barriers in accessing finance for climate smart urban infrastructure projects.
-All too often, they also encounter difficulties due to insufficient capacity or resources — particularly in the early stages of project preparation.
-An estimated $93 trillion of sustainable infrastructure needs to be built by 2030, and up to $4.5 trillion will be needed to effectively prepare investment projects.
+As many cities and local governments take steps to become low-carbon and climate-resilient, they face barriers in accessing finance as well as difficulties in planning and project preparation, due to insufficient capacity or resources — particularly in the early stages of the project cycle.
+An estimated $93 trillion of sustainable infrastructure needs to be built by 2030, and up to $4.5 trillion will be for project preparation.

 The opportunity is now.
-History shows that, once a city is built, it is nearly impossible to change its spatial structure for decades to come.
 Urbanization and the COVID response provide a once-in-a-lifetime opportunity to plan, develop, build, and manage cities that are simultaneously more ecologically and economically sustainable.

-The City Climate Finance Gap Fund is launched at a critical juncture in time where we face overlapping crisis a: devastating global pandemic, a historic economic downturn, and a warming planet.
+The City Climate Finance Gap Fund comes at a critical juncture in time where we face overlapping crisis a: devastating global pandemic, a historic economic downturn, and a warming planet.

 Cities house high concentrations of people and assets, and as a result they bear the brunt of climate, economic and health shocks.
-COVID-19 has hit cities harder than anywhere else, with over 95% of all confirmed cases.
-Vulnerable communities in densely populated informal settlements often lack capacity to manage or rebound from all types risk.
+COVID-19 hit cities harder than anywhere else, with over 95% of all confirmed cases.
+Vulnerable communities in densely populated informal settlements have a hard time rebounding from all types of shocks.

-This somber moment in history is presenting global, national and local leaders, dwellers and financiers a moment of collective reflection, on how to plan, rebuild and reimagine cities so as to be well planned, well designed, well managed and financed to provide a healthy, vibrant and green future.
+Global, national and local leaders, dwellers and financiers need to take this opportunity to reflect on how to plan, rebuild and reimagine cities to provide a healthy, vibrant and green future.

-To learn how Gap Fund support can link to the Covid recovery in cities please see here.
+To learn more about how the Gap Fund support can help your city to address climate change and sustainable urban development please see here.

-The City Climate Finance Gap Fund (Gap Fund) is supported by Germany’s Federal Ministry for the Environment, Nature conservation and Nuclear Safety (BMU), the Federal Ministry of Economic Cooperation and Development (BMZ), as well as Luxembourg’s Ministry of the Environment, Climate and Sustainable Development.
-Other partners include the Global Covenant of Mayors (GCoM) and city networks including Local Governments for Sustainability (ICLEI) and C40 Cities Climate Leadership Group.
+The City Climate Finance Gap Fund (Gap Fund) is supported by Federal Ministry for Economic Affairs and Climate Action of Germany (BMWK) and Federal Ministry of Economic Cooperation and Development of Germany (BMZ), as well as Luxembourg’s Ministry of the Environment, Climate and Sustainable Development.
+Other partners include the Global Covenant of Mayors (GCoM), the Cities Climate Finance Leadership Alliance (CCFLA) and city networks including ICLEI Local Governments for Sustainability (ICLEI) and C40 Cities Climate Leadership Group.

 The Gap Fund is implemented by the World Bank (WB) and European Investment Bank (EIB), in partnership with the Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ).